bvladoiu/SpockIde/tasks.md

 ## Implemented multitenant database - 05/30/2025
 Created a multitenant database framework that supports tenant-specific databases (contadeal.db, prisma.db) and a common database (common.db).
 Implemented Android-like onCreate and onUpgrade methods with a switch-based migration approach.
 Added DSL-style database operations for easy access.

+## Refactored scaffold to page - 06/15/2023
+Renamed scaffold() to page() and moved it to Page.kt.
+The function now calls the scaffold DSL HTML function from html/layout.kt.
+Updated Routing.kt to use the new page() function.

 ## Cleaned up common.json - 04/29/2025
 Removed unused labels from common.json files in both language directories, keeping only theme-switcher related labels.
 This ensures a cleaner and more focused translation structure.